-- Study Analyses (cont'd) - Standards and QC samples can be prepared from the same spiking stock solution, provided the solution stability and accuracy have been verified (FDA 2001). - Some kind of a vicious circle: - You can use the same stock solution for calibration and QC samples. - You have to demonstrate that the stock solution was prepared correctly and that its concentration is accurate. - How can you do that without comparing it to another, independently prepared stock solution?
+- Study Analyses (cont'd) - Standards and QC samples can be prepared from the same spiking stock solution, provided the solution stability and accuracy have been verified (FDA 2001). - Some kind of a vicious circle: - One can use the same stock solution for calibration and QC samples. - One has to demonstrate that the stock solution was prepared correctly and that its concentration is accurate. - How can one do that without comparing it to another,independently prepared stock solution? - Recommendation: Use two independent stock solutions for standards and QCs to avoid trouble.